pfrazee/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 Because the blocks are signed, any user with evidence of a split history can prove to the network that the blockchain has been corrupted.

-Therefore, blockchains enforce an "append only" constraint, and enables peers to efficiently monitor the blockchain author.
+Therefore, blockchains enforce an "append-only" constraint, and enables peers to efficiently monitor the blockchain author.

 <br>

 ## What is Proof-of-Work?

-Proof-of-Work is a system for creating "decentralized consensus."
+Proof-of-work is a system for establishing "decentralized consensus".

 It's a kind of computation which takes a predictable amount of time to run.
 Agreeing about the order of events is very difficult in computer networks, especially if you can't trust the other computers involved.